The responsible administrator for this section is the Accessibility Services Office. The Office of Student Affairs has approval authority.

 The Accessibility Services Office oversees student requests for service and support animals at the College.
-For additional information or for clarification on the following items, contact the office at (413) 542-2337 or email@example.com.
+For additional information or clarification on the following items, contact the office at (413) 542-2337 or email@example.com.
 These rules are applicable to all species of animals.
 Please apply all rules, as may be appropriate, to your animal.
 Alleged violations of this Section are resolved through the College’s Conflict Resolution Processes (see Chapter II, Conflict Resolution Processes).
 The Accessibility Services Office and Community Standards may enforce emergency or interim measures related to service or support animals (see Section 8.8, Removal of Animal).

 Service Animal: any dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.

-Support Animal: a category of animals that may work, provide assistance or perform physical tasks, for an individual with a disability and/or provide necessary emotional support to an individual with a mental or psychiatric disability that alleviates one or more identified symptoms of an individual’s disability, but which are not considered services animals under the ADA.
+Support Animal: a category of animals that may work, provide assistance or perform physical tasks, for an individual with a disability and/or provide necessary emotional support to an individual with a mental or psychiatric disability that alleviates one or more identified symptoms of an individual’s disability, but which are not considered service animals under the ADA.
 Some support animals are professionally trained, but in other cases support animals provide the necessary support to individuals with disabilities without any formal training or certification.

 Pet: an animal kept for ordinary benefit and companionship